jsmolka/blog/content/eggvance/progress-2.md

 }
 ```

-The code snippet above shows the parts of the PPU which contribute to rendering the Pokémon Emerald title screen.
-The used backgrounds and their rendering functions are dependent on the selected video mode found in the DISPCNT register.
+The code snippet above shows the parts of the PPU which contribute to render the Pokémon Emerald title screen.
+The used backgrounds and their render functions are dependent on the selected video mode found in the DISPCNT register.
 The produced layers can be seen in figures 1 to 4.

 {{<flex>}}
   {{<figure src="eggvance/emerald-layer-bg0.png" caption="Figure 1: Background layer 0">}}